lpil/lpil/source/posts/2014-08-18-drying-up-minitest-tests-with-metaprogramming.html.markdown

 (naturally), and I've found it's very easy to get a hell of a lot of duplication in Minitest tests.

-For instance, if I want to test that my User model responds to various method calls, I could end up with code like this:
+For instance, if for some reason I wanted to test that my User model responds to various method calls, I could end up with code like this:

 ```ruby
 class UserTest < ActiveSupport::TestCase